 There’s no single story that links St. Gertrude to her patronage of cats.
 However, writings confirm that she and her nuns kept cats to control the rodent population.
 Some people believe her patronage most likely originated from the claim that water from her well and bread baked in her oven were thought to repel mice and rats.
 (And I thought I was a bad cook!)

 Other accounts say she prayed for the mice to go away and they did.
 Because of the great mouse exodus, people referred to her as the patroness of cat lovers.
 She is often depicted with a cat near her or with mice running up her staff.
 The mice in her icons are said to represent souls trapped in Purgatory, whom she diligently prayed for.
-And we ailurophiles know that cats and mice go together like saints and Heaven.
+And we ailurophiles know that cats and mice go together like saints and heaven.

 Because Gertrude is called upon to help travelers, that also makes her the super patron saint of people who travel with cats.
 She’s certainly the name to invoke when approaching airport security carrying a feline.
 As someone who has had to walk through an airport metal detector with a struggling cat in my arms, I called for help from everyone I could think of.
-I certainly got no assistance from the TSA agent who was smacking her gum, primping her hair, and gossiping with her security company buddy rather than helping me return my razor-footed feline to her carrier.
+I certainly got no assistance from the Transportation Security Administration agent who was smacking her gum, primping her hair, and gossiping with her security company buddy rather than helping me return my razor-footed feline to her carrier.

-Unlike other federal departments, TSA must not consider blood a hazardous substance, because the guard seemed unconcerned by the red droplets of hemoglobin that traced my steps like Hansel and Gretel’s glowing stones.
+Unlike other federal departments, the TSA must not consider blood a hazardous substance, because the guard seemed unconcerned by the red droplets of hemoglobin that traced my steps like Hansel and Gretel’s glowing stones.

 In one legend, Gertrude promised a group of travelers that they would arrive safely from their ocean voyage.
 At sea, a large sea monster threatened to capsize their ship, but it fled when the pilgrims called upon St. Gertrude for protection.
 Because of her influence with the Almighty, perhaps she could intercede with the TSA on behalf airline travelers bearing cats.